-The world's most luxurious airport
+Qatar's Hamad International: World's most luxurious airport?

 Best of all, there's a beautiful spa straight out of a seven-star resort.
 Those taking advantage of its tranquility may struggle to remember they're in an airport.

-None of these luxurious offerings have escaped the notice of aviation industry reviewers Skytrax.
+None of these luxurious offerings have escaped the notice of aviation industry reviewers Skytrax, which bumped the airport into third place in its global ranking in 2018, and up to the top spot this year.

-At its 2018 awards in Stockholm, the UK-based organization named HIA as the best airport in the Middle East for the third year in a row.
-It also bumped it up its global rankings, based on passenger surveys, from sixth to fifth place.
+Reacting to the news, Al-Meer, the airport's chief operating officer said the recognition was as much "an endorsement from our travelers for our commitment to service excellence" as it was of its ability to handle times of crisis.

-While recent regional sanctions against Qatar have closed off some air routes, potentially dulling its appeal as an aviation hub, HIA has its sights set on further success.
+And with the world's biggest soccer event descending on Qatar at the end of next year, he said the airport is preparing for its role as the gateway -- Covid-permitting -- for tens of thousands of soccer fans.